defuse/bqp/blog-source/content/music-production-letter-to-my-past-self.md

 - [FabFilter Pro-L
   2](https://www.fabfilter.com/products/pro-l-2-limiter-plug-in).
 There's
-  nothing too spectacular about this plugin, but it's always on my master bus and I leave it open on a second monitor as a loudness/level meter and to make sure there are no true peaks above -0.3db because supposedly that's something you want to do to make sure your track compresses to MP3 properly (I usually have some kind of distortion/saturation before it, so it's very rarely ever reducing gain by more than half a dB, but sometimes I do use it legtimately as a limiter).
+  nothing too spectacular about this plugin, but it's always on my master bus and I leave it open on a second monitor as a loudness/level meter.
+I usually have some kind of distortion/clipping before it, so it's very rarely ever reducing gain by more than half a dB and only during infrequent peaks that get through, but sometimes I do use it legitimately as a limiter.

 Other great resources
 -------------------------